 - ½ cup almonds, whole or peeled (skinned)

-- Salt to taste
+- ½ teaspoon salt, or to taste

 Instructions

-- Turn on the oven at 350°F/180ºC.
+- Turn on the oven at 350°F (180ºC).

 - Put a piece of aluminum foil over a baking dish.

-- Drizzle with olive oil, salt, and pepper and cook until each ingredient is done, about 10 minutes for the bread (which is golden but not burned), half an hour for the garlic, and a little more for the tomato and peppers until they are charred and juices flow.
+- Drizzle with som of the olive oil, salt, and pepper and cook until each ingredient is done, about 10 minutes for the bread (which is golden but not burned), half an hour for the garlic, and a little more for the tomato and peppers until they are charred and juices flow.
 Don't throw away the juice that collects in the bottom!

-- Peel the almonds if you want: put them in a bowl and cover with boiling water.
+- Peel the almonds if you want to: put them in a bowl and cover with boiling water.
 Leave 5-10 and peel them.
 The skin comes off easy, like chickpeas.
 If it still won't come off, drain the water and add boiling water and repeat the process again.
 Dry them with a cloth, chop them just like that and reserve.

 - Store in a glass jar with a thin layer of olive oil on top.
 It lasts a couple of weeks in the refrigerator.